menpo/menpo.github.io/installation/index.md

 Installation
 ============

-The _Menpo Project_ is compatible with the 3 major operating systems (i.e. Windows, OS X, Linux).
+The _Menpo Project_ supports Windows, macOS, and Linux.
 Given that the Menpo project is designed to provide a suite of tools to solve complex problems, it therefore has a complex set of dependencies.
 In order to make things as simple as possible for Python developers (new and experienced),